 You may start to think that storm season is year around.
 Spring arrives with rain storms and tornadoes, while summer kicks off hurricane season.
 As the Atlantic hurricane season ends in November, blizzards are upon the north.
 Last month the floods caused devastation for our friends in Louisiana.
 The well-being of your family during hazardous storms should invariably be priority.
-But even when the winds die down and the rain dries up, you still want to make sure that your home and family stay safe.
+But even when the winds die down and the rain dries up, you still want to make sure that your home and family remain unharmed.
 Here are some tips for preparing your home’s cooling and heating equipment for storm season.

 Secure Your Air Conditioning